special care

 Enrichment

 Enrichment is an important tool to promote the natural behaviour of big cats in captivity.
 Using nutrition, scents and environmental enrichment, we stimulate the animals to play and explore their habitat and new objects.
-The presentation of new items and smells helps to prevent boredom and improves the overall well-being of the animals.
+The presentation of new items and smells helps to prevent boredom and improves the overall welfare of the animals.
 In addition, it gives the traumatised animals more self-confidence which is a very important part of helping them deal with their traumas.

 Training